Ransomware Forensics: How to Preserve Evidence After a Ransomware Attack

 • Exploiting unsecured Remote Desktop Protocol (RDP) ports

-• Brute forcing or dictionary attacks on weak passwords
+• Brute forcing attacks on weak passwords

 • Sending phishing emails with malicious links or attachments